Serpil-Dndr/Lab6_24F_CST8915/README.md

 Welcome to Lab 6 of the **CST8915 Full-stack Cloud-native Development** course.
 In this lab, you will deploy the [**Algonquin Pet Store**](https://github.com/ramymohamed10/algonquin-pet-store) application to **Azure Kubernetes Service (AKS)**.
 You will create an AKS cluster, deploy the application using a provided YAML file, and expose the services for external access.

+> **Note:** This lab will incur an approximate cost of $3 to your Azure credit.
+Be sure to clean up your resources after completing the lab to avoid additional charges.

 ---
 ### What is Azure Kubernetes Service (AKS)?